komuw/sewer/docs/UnifiedProvider.md

 _responding_ to the ACME server as well as avoiding wasting time.

-The errata list returned by by all three methods has tuples for elements, where each tuple holds three values: the status, the msg, and the original, unmodified challenge item (dictionary).  _Recent change, may not have fixed all other ideas in code or docs yet._
+The errata list returned by by all three methods has tuples for elements, where each tuple holds three values: the status string, the msg string, and the original, unmodified challenge item (dictionary).
+This is defined as types `ErrataItemType` and `ErrataListType` in auth.py

 > LE's ACME server, for one, implements neither automatic nor triggered retries, so it's important not to _respond_ to a challenge before the validation response is actually accessible.
-And yes, the RFC's language does encourage confusing the respond-to-challenge API request with the validation response that the server has to get when it probes for it.
+And yes, the RFC's language does encourage confusing the respond-to-challenge API request with the challenge response (TXT) that the server has to find when it probes for it.

 > My thinking on this is that, while the ACME engine's code can know what names to check, in the really interesting case of widely distributed